Autocapture

 Some additional things to know about your labeled events:

 • Labeled events have a separate tab within Data > Events to help you manage them differently from your raw ingested events.
-Here, you can see who created the labeled events and when they were created.
+This tab displays who created the labeled events as well the creation date for each event.

 • Labeled events have a different icon in the event dropdown so you and your users can distinguish them from other events.